-The need to establish a demonstrable Return on Investment (ROI) for Cyber Threat Intelligence (CTI) programs has become a critical concern for contemporary cybersecurity.
-In an environment where security expenditures are subject to growing financial scrutiny, it is essential to communicate the value of CTI in terms aligned with broader business priorities, financial risk reduction, improved operational efficiency, and strategic support.

-This analysis has shown that while significant challenges to measurement exist, they can be overcome through a multi-layered and methodological approach.
+Establishing a demonstrable Return on Investment (ROI) for CTI programs has become a critical concern for contemporary cybersecurity: as security budgets face growing financial scrutiny, CTI value must be communicated in terms aligned with business priorities, namely financial risk reduction, operational efficiency, and strategic support.
+This work has shown that, while significant measurement challenges exist, they can be addressed through a multi-layered methodological approach.